arangodb/python-arango/README.rst

 Announcements
 =============

-- Python-arango version `4.0.0`_ is now out!
-- Please see the releases_ page for latest updates.
+- Python-arango version `5.0.0`_ is finally up!
+This release supports ArangoDB version 3.5+ only.
+It also breaks backward-compatibility and you must make changes in your application code.
+Please see the releases_ page for details.

 Features
 ========

-- Clean Pythonic interface.
+- Pythonic interface
-- Lightweight.
+- Lightweight
-- High ArangoDB REST API coverage.
+- High API coverage

 Compatibility
 =============

-- Python versions 2.7, 3.4, 3.5 and 3.6 are supported.
+- Python versions 2.7, 3.4, 3.5, 3.6 and 3.7 are supported
+- Python-arango 5.x supports ArangoDB 3.5+
-- Python-arango 4.x supports ArangoDB 3.3+ (recommended).
+- Python-arango 4.x supports ArangoDB 3.3 ~ 3.4 only
-- Python-arango 3.x supports ArangoDB 3.0 ~ 3.2 only.
+- Python-arango 3.x supports ArangoDB 3.0 ~ 3.2 only
-- Python-arango 2.x supports ArangoDB 1.x ~ 2.x only.
+- Python-arango 2.x supports ArangoDB 1.x ~ 2.x only

 Installation
 ============